ABS > Constitution & Bylaws

 Branch Society, Regional Organization and Representative of members at large.

 officers shall be elected bi-annually in July by ballot: President, First Vice-president,

 Second Vice-President, Secretary and Treasurer.
 Each member of the

 Society is entitled to one vote.
 All officers shall serve one year and be installed at the

 annual meeting.
 No elected officer named in this section, except Secretary and Treasurer

-may serve in the same position for more than two terms.
+may serve two consecutive terms.